 The purpose of the breakfast was to brief the business community and potential sponsors on plans for a "bigger and better" Joondalup Festival in 2000.

-About 80 people attended, including the West Australian, Wanneroo Community Times,
+About 80 people attended, including the West Australian, Wanneroo Community Times, Network Ten, local politicians, stakeholders and local businesses.

 COUNCIL NEWS